The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Some Aspects of H-or-M Interrogation

 \section{Some Aspects of H-or-M Interrogation}

-Can we offer, then, a strategy for eliciting the answer to the H-or-M question in everyday situations?
-Well, no; at least not in this paper.
-Here we only raise some relevant issues, and hint at some tentative ingredients of such a yet-to-be-defined strategy.
+As stated in the Introduction, in this paper we do not seek a strategy or protocol for eliciting the answer to the H-or-M question in everyday situations.
+Still, it is worthwhile to discuss some relevant issues briefly, and to hint at a number of tentative ingredients of a potential strategy.

 In the classical Turing Test, only the interrogator is proactive, and they are in control of the interaction.
 The agent is expected to merely react to the inquiries and statements coming its way.
 Thus, this is an interrogation in the true sense of the word.